 You can take a look at your National Insurance record online using the government’s check your state pension service.
 This will let you know whether the Department for Work and Pensions has the right info about you, and help highlight any gaps in payment.
 Typically you’ll contribute via your monthly paycheque, or your yearly tax return if you’re self-employed, so if it doesn’t look like you’re paying in when you should be, speak to your employer or the taxman.

 You’re not claiming what you can

-Whether it’s maternity leave, caregiving, raising the kids, illness or redundancy, the prospect of taking a break from employment is a very real one for many people.
-Some could be out of work for months, even years at a time, and the impact of this can take a toll on your state pension.
+Whether it’s maternity leave, caregiving, raising the kids, employment is a very real one for many people.
+Some could be out of work for months, even years at a time, and the impact of this can take a toll on your State Pension.
 That said, there’s things that you can do to protect your entitlement…

 How to fix things

 Check to see if you might be eligible for National Insurance credits.
 These work as a way of maintaining your National Insurance record when you’re not making contributions, and help to build upon the ‘qualifying years’ which entitle you to your State Pension.

 You could find yourself eligible in a variety of circumstances, so if you’re currently unemployed or foresee a period out of work, why not see what you can claim?
 Check out the government’s website for more details.